mes32/message-compiler-api/README.md

 # Message Compiler API
-Parses message templates and returns customized messages.
-Inserts data specific to intended recipients to replace placeholder tokens.
+This is a webserver that composes messages that might be sent to hotel guests.
+It is not really a 'compiler' in the usual computer science sense of that word.
+Rather it parses message templates and compiles different pieces of data to produce customized messages.
+When parsing the template placeholder tokens are evaluated and replaced with data specific to guest or reservation.

-Placeholder variables use dot notation and are wrapped between `${` and `}`.
-For example the placeholder for guest's first name would be written as `${guest.firstName}` in the message template.
+The format for placeholder variables use dot notation and they are wrapped between `${` and `}`.
+For example the placeholder for a guest's first name would be written as `${guest.firstName}` in the message template.

 Message templates are described by JSON objects such as the following